Alex Ferreira

 Alex Ferreira (born August 14, 1994) is an American halfpipe skier.
-He competed in the 2018 Winter Olympic Games, winning the silver medal in the halfpipe event and he competed in the 2022 Winter Olympic Games, winning the bronze medal in the halfpipe event.
-He achieved gold medals in the 2019 Winter X Games XXIII, 2020 Winter X Games XXIV, and 2024 Winter X Games XXVII,in Men's Ski Superpipe.
+He received the gold medal in the men's halfpipe event at the 2026 Winter Olympics.
+He also competed previously in the 2018 and 2022 Olympic editions, winning silver and bronze, respectively.
+At the X Games, Ferreira achieved gold medals in the 2019 Winter X Games XXIII, 2020 Winter X Games XXIV, and 2024 Winter X Games XXVII, in Men's Ski Superpipe.

 Early life

 Alex Ferreira was born in Aspen, Colorado.
 He grew up attending the Aspen school system, where the Aspen High School mascot is The Skiers.
 Between the ages of 8 and 18, Ferreira was part of the Aspen Valley Ski Club (AVSC), where he met fellow professional skier Torin Yater-Wallace, ski filmer Kyler Sciarrone, and toy designer Mikey Schumacher.
 At AVSC, Ferreira met some of his biggest ski influences and supporters: His current longtime coach, Elana "E" Chase, and Erik Knight.

 Ferreira graduated from Colorado Mountain College in August 2021 with a Bachelor of Arts in Business Administration.
 His father, Marcelo, was a professional soccer player from Argentina.
 His mother, Colleen, was a New Jersey state-level relay racer who ran ten full marathon races and competed and medaled in the Penn Relays.
-Colleen is a graduate of West Virginia University and the proprietor of The Red Spa in Aspen, Colorado.
-His parents met in Vail, Colorado and were soon married and moved to Aspen, Colorado to raise their family.
+Colleen is a graduate of West Virginia University and the proprietor of The Red Spa in Aspen.
+His parents met in nearby Vail and were soon married and moved to Aspen to raise their family.
 Alex has one sister, Lourdes.